 An illustration of a black hole binary (NASA/CXC/M.Weiss)

 My main research interest lies in the X-ray astronomy of accreting black holes.
-I investigate these objects by analyzing radiation detected through space-based telescopes (such as the NICER telescope on-board the International Space Station).
+I investigate these objects by analyzing radiation detected with space-based telescopes.
 In particular, I concentrate on black hole X-ray binaries, which consist of a black hole and a companion star.
-The two objects are in gravitational interaction and matter flows from the star onto the black hole.
-An accretion disk forms due to the angular momentum of the plasma, which extends very close to the black hole.
-Due to the enourmous gravitation, relativistic effects dominate as described in Einstein's theory of General Relativity.
-Friction in the disk heats the accreted material to temperatures of ~107K, resulting in the emission of X-rays.
-The source of the hard X-rays - in analogy to the Sun called the "corona" - must be located close to the black hole.
+The two objects are in gravitational interaction, and matter flows from the star onto the black hole.
+An accretion disk forms, which extends very close to the black hole.
+Due to the enourmous gravitation, relativistic effects dominate, as described in Einstein's theory of General Relativity.
+Friction in the disk heats the accreted material to temperatures of ~107K, resulting in the emission of soft X-rays.
+In addition, hard X-rays are detected from a region termed - in analogy to the Sun - the "corona".
+This region is very variable on short timescales, and must be located close to the black hole.
 The exact location of the corona is, however, unclear.
-Through a combined spectral and timing analysis of the data, one can investigate how the system looks like, and see how it evolves with time.
-Perhaps this makes it also possible to pin-point the location of the source of hard X-rays.
+Through a combined spectral and timing analysis, one can investigate what the system looks like and see how it evolves with time.
+Perhaps this also makes it possible to pinpoint the location of the source of hard X-rays.

 On this page you can find an overview of my existing and past projects, workshops, and traineeships.
-Here is a list of my publications and this is a list of talks and seminars I gave.
+Here is a list of my publications and this is a list of talks and seminars I gave, as well as some media coverage.
 If you have any question, don't hesitate writing me an e-mail!

 Nova Fireball